alex-yongkw/weather-app/README.md

 You need to have [NodeJS](https://nodejs.org/en/download/current) installed in order to run the project.

+First, update the `.env` file with openWeatherMap api key.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev